zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST re-run tests after addressing feedback to ensure nothing is broken
 - You MUST return to step 4.3 after implementing changes to review the updated code
 - You MUST use the handoff_to_user tool if clarification is needed before you can proceed
+- You MUST NOT reply to review comments until AFTER changes have been committed and pushed
+  - Replying before committing risks claiming work is done when it is not
+  - See step 4.7 for the proper comment reply workflow

+#### 4.7 Reply to Review Comments

+After implementing and committing changes from review feedback, reply to the review comments to confirm the changes were made.

+**Constraints:**

+- You MUST only execute this step AFTER changes have been committed
+- You MUST verify each requested change was actually implemented before replying:
+  - Check the committed code to confirm the change exists
+  - Review the git diff or commit contents to validate the implementation
+- You MUST NOT reply to a comment claiming a change was made if you cannot verify it in the committed code
+- You MUST reply to user review threads with a concise response that:
+  - Confirms what specific change was made
+  - References the commit hash where the change was implemented
+  - You MUST keep your response to less than 3 sentences
+- If you discover a requested change was NOT actually made:
+  - You MUST return to step 4.6 to implement the missing change
+  - You MUST NOT reply to the comment until the change is committed
+- If comment posting is deferred, continue with the workflow and note the deferred status

 ### 5. Commit and Pull Request Phase